sebastipa/TOSCA/docs/sphinx/source/01_user_guide/input_files/ibm.rst

                                                       Used to select the type of wall function for the potential temperature (-2, -3 or -4).
    ------------------------------ ------------------- ----------------------------------------------------------------------------
     ``fixedValueT``               scalar              Fixed value for the temperature BC.
 Only required with `temperatureBCSetType` set to *setHere* and `temperatureBC` set to `fixedValue`.
    ============================== =================== ============================================================================

-The following table summarizes the velocity wall functions that can be selected from the *IBMProperties.dat* file, together with their respective entries.
+The following table summarizes the velocity wall functions selectable from the *IBMProperties.dat* file and their entries.

 .. table::
    :widths: 30, 20, 50